biodiversitydata-se/bie-index/sbdi/README.md

 ### Put search index in production
 Copy the `data/bie`-directory from the solr data directory to live-manager-1.
 It should replace the directory `/docker_nfs/var/volumes/data_bie_solr/data/bie`.
 Restart the `bie-index_bie-solr` service.

+### Index other things
+The following have been indexed directly in the production environment.
+Check the *Use online index* checkbox when indexing them.
+All processes are quite fast.
+- Collectory
+- Species lists
+- Spatial layers